khoi-nguyen-2359/bst-box/README.md

 The idea draws inspiration from visualizer apps that present programming concepts in an intuitive and engaging way.
 With this goal in mind, this project was developed to visualize Binary Tree on console UI in text-based presentation.
+Under text form, Binary Tree can be shared straightforwardly in text communication like technical documents, code reviews, or source code documentation, all without the need of images.

+Currently the program demonstrates how AVL Tree changes through out insertion and deletion.
+The output is made with Unicode characters, and can be exported to a text file for sharing.

 The program will demonstrate how AVL Tree changes through out insertion and deletion.
 The output is made with Unicode characters, and can be exported to a text file for sharing.